intel/confidential-cloud-native-primitives/service/eventlog-server/README.md

 ## Installation

-The Eventlog service can be deployed as either DaemonSet or sidecar in different user scenarios.
+The Eventlog server service can be deployed as either DaemonSet or sidecar in different user scenarios.

 ### Prerequisite